SafetyVision/safety-vision-platform/README.md

 SafetyVision REST APIs, video streaming APIs, and safety supervisor alerting.

 ## Prerequisites
 Run `python -V` and make sure you are running Python3.
+We'll be using `pip3` to setup our Django development environment.

 ## Setup